Penal Code 266i covers pandering charges in California.

 Penal Code 266i deals with the crime of pandering in the state of California.
 Pandering is an act often tied to prostitution.
 It does not involve performing sex acts for money, however.
 Individuals who engage in pandering may face fines and even incarceration.

 The Simmrin Law Group can provide you with additional information to fight this charge.
-Find out more by contacting us today at (310) 997-4688.
+If you’re facing a pandering charge under California Penal Code Section 266i, reach out to our criminal defense attorneys for legal assistance.

 The Role of Intent in a Pandering Charge

-Pandering charges require specific intent in California.
-This means that individuals must act intentionally in order to face a conviction.
+Pandering charges require specific intent in California, meaning that individuals must act intentionally to face a conviction.
 In other words, they must act with the goal of encouraging someone to become or remain a prostitute.

 An individual does not have to succeed to face pandering charges.
-Even if the other person refuses to become or remain a prostitute, charges may still apply.
-Find out more about pandering accusations by calling (310) 997-4688 to speak with a member of our team.
+Charges may still apply even if the other person refuses to become or remain a prostitute.
+Find out more about pandering accusations by speaking with a member of our team.

-Pandering is explicitly tied to acts of prostitution in California.
-Therefore, it’s important to review the definition of prostitution.
+Pandering explicitly relates to acts of prostitution in California.
+Therefore, it’s essential to review the definition of prostitution.
 Prostitution involves performing lewd acts in exchange for payment of some kind.
 Individuals may also engage in sexual intercourse for payment during an act of prostitution.

 Prostitution itself is against the law in California.
 Individuals could face charges under Penal Code 647(b) for prostitution.
 A conviction could lead to fines and a few months of time in jail.
 A sex crimes lawyer in Los Angeles can provide more information about this charge.